St Andrew's Sadberge

 • Raise the Roof Donations

-• Parish Council items
+• Parish Council Village Trail

 These two lancet windows can be seen immediately to the left of the organ.
 They show two of the "northern saints" - Saint Hilda and Saint Bede.